jeso20BTH/Electric-Scooter-BTH-Pattern-Group-13/README.md

 ## Bike
 ### Get all bikes
 All attributes are optional but at least one must be asked for.
+WARNING: It is NOT advisable to retrieve city when requesting all bikes.
+A query to the city-table will be made for every single bike which will take a long time.
 ```
 {
   bikes {